 High-Sugar Diets Result in the Formation of Age-Accelerating Compounds

-A review published in the American Journal of Clinical Nutrition concluded that a high sugar intake is associated with the formation of advanced end glycation products (AGEs, which, coincidentally accelerate aging).
+A review published in Nutrients concluded that a high sugar intake is associated with the formation of advanced end glycation products (AGEs, which, coincidentally accelerate aging).
 When your body has elevated levels of glucose and fructose (two sugar molecules), these excess sugars can link haphazardly to proteins, producing these compounds known as "AGEs."
 Studies have found that two of the proteins that are particularly targeted are collagen and elastin—two compounds that keep your skin tight and plump.

 Your Hormones Will Be Out of Whack

 Fats help regulate the production of sex hormones.
 Case studies of young teenage girls who didn't eat enough fat have found they experience delayed pubertal development.
 Additionally, post-puberty women may experience a loss of period because of a low body-fat percentage.

 When your diet is high in carbs and sugar, it can cause hormonal imbalances, "including elevated levels of cortisol, glucose, and the increased need for insulin," explains Lisa Mikus, RD, CNSC, CDN.
 "This can lead to central abdominal obesity (aka belly fat) and metabolic disturbances like diabetes."

 You'll Likely Gain Weight